xlladdins/xll/README.md

 ## The FP Data Type

 The `FP` data type is a two dimensional array of floating point numbers.
 It is the fastest way of interacting with numerical data in Excel.
+All other APIs require the data to be copied.
+It is
-It is defined in [`XLCALL.H`](xll/XLCALL.H) for versions of Excel prior to 2007 as
+defined in [`XLCALL.H`](xll/XLCALL.H)
+for versions of Excel prior to 2007 as
 ```C